sabinecelina/Reality_Capture/_posts/2025-03-01-cutting-edge-3dgs.md

 categories: ["general"]
 ---

-Ever heard of Gaussian Splatting but don’t know where to start?
+Curious about Gaussian Splatting but unsure where to start?
 You’re not alone.

-A key reason why Gaussian Splatting is making waves?
-Performance.
-Unlike traditional 3D meshes or AI-based NeRFs, Gaussian Splats can render over 1 million points in real-time—even on mobile devices.
-That’s blazing fast compared to other methods that require expensive rendering pipelines or AI inference.
-But it’s not just speed. **Gaussian Splatting** is also better for capturing real-world materials that traditional geometry struggles with.
+A key reason why **Gaussian Splatting** is gaining traction? **Performance.** Unlike traditional 3D meshes or AI-powered NeRFs, Gaussian Splats can render over **1 million points in real time**—even on mobile devices.
+That’s lightning-fast compared to methods that rely on expensive rendering pipelines or AI inference.
+But it’s not just about speed. **Gaussian Splatting excels at capturing real-world materials where traditional geometry falls short:**

-- Handles “fuzzy” objects – Hair, fur, smoke, clouds, grass?
-Gaussian Splats blend these naturally.
+- **Handles “fuzzy” objects** – Hair, fur, smoke, clouds, grass?
+Gaussian Splats blend them naturally.
-- No strict surface definition – Unlike meshes, which define hard boundaries, Gaussians allow soft, organic transitions.
+- **No rigid surfaces** – Unlike meshes with hard boundaries, Gaussians allow for soft, organic transitions.
-- Perfect for real-time applications – Works in games, VR, AR, and interactive 3D without the heavy computational load of NeRFs.
+- **Optimized for real-time applications** – Ideal for games, VR, AR, and interactive 3D without the heavy computational cost of NeRFs.

-So, is it better than Photogrammetry or NeRFs?
-Well… that depends!
-Let’s break it down.
+## How does it compare to Photogrammetry and NeRFs?
-- Photogrammetry (OBJ + texture) → Uses traditional 3D meshes but struggles with soft, fuzzy, or transparent objects.
+- **Photogrammetry (OBJ + texture)** → Produces detailed 3D meshes but struggles with soft, fuzzy, or transparent objects.
-- NeRFs (neural networks) → AI-powered 3D reconstructions with realistic lighting but require a trained model to render scenes.
+- **NeRFs (neural networks)** → AI-powered 3D reconstructions with realistic lighting but require a trained model for rendering.
-- Gaussian Splatting (PLY + colors) → Represents 3D scenes with thousands of tiny Gaussians, handling complex materials like hair, clouds, and grass better than meshes.
+- **Gaussian Splatting (PLY + colors)** → Uses thousands of tiny Gaussians to represent scenes, handling complex materials (hair, clouds, grass) better than traditional meshes.

+## The Common Thread: Structure from Motion (SfM)

-What’s interesting?
-No matter which method you choose, they all begin with the same process: Structure from Motion (SfM).
-SfM is the foundation of modern 3D reconstruction:
+No matter which method you choose, **it all starts with SfM**—the foundation of modern 3D reconstruction:

-- Photogrammetry → Converts sparse point clouds into dense meshes (RealityCapture, Agisoft Metashape).
+- **Photogrammetry** → Converts sparse point clouds into dense meshes (**RealityCapture**, **Agisoft Metashape**).
-- NeRFs → Uses the camera parameters to train a neural network (Instant-NGP).
+- **NeRFs** → Uses camera parameters to train a neural network (**Instant-NGP**).
-- Gaussian Splatting → Uses the sparse cloud as the base for optimizing Gaussian splats (Postshot, Luma AI, Scaniverse).
+- **Gaussian Splatting** → Optimizes Gaussian splats from a sparse cloud (**Postshot**, **Luma AI**, **Scaniverse**).

-Tools like Colmap and RealityCapture are commonly used in all these workflows because they extract the camera intrinsics & extrinsics - a crucial step for both NeRFs and Gaussian Splatting.
+Tools like **Colmap** and **RealityCapture** are widely used across these workflows, as they extract crucial camera intrinsics & extrinsics for NeRFs and Gaussian Splatting alike.

-Good news: You don’t need to be a researcher or an engineer to get started.
-This guide breaks it down step by step, giving you the best tools to jump in without drowning in technical jargon or endless installations.
-Let’s get you creating awesome 3D models—fast and frustration-free.
+## The Best Part?
+You Don’t Need to Be an Expert

+Getting started is easier than you think.
+This guide will walk you through everything—**step by step, without the tech overwhelm.** No endless installations, no PhD required.
+Just practical tools and a fast track to creating stunning 3D representations.

+**Ready to dive in?
+Let’s go.**

 ### **Which Tool Should You Use? - A brief overview**